RemedyData/Dahel_Global_Fire_Power_Analysis_Internship/README.md

 ### Thank you for reading.

-I am open for entry-level to mid-level data analyst role.
+I am open for data anlalyst role.

+Let us have discussion about your company and industry now!.